 We conducted our assurance engagement in accordance with the International Standard on Assurance Engagements (ISAE) 3000 (Revised): Assurance Engagements Other than Audits or Reviews of Historical Financial Information, issued by the IAASB.
 We have to plan and perform the audit in such a way that we can assess with limited certainty whether matters have become known to us that lead us to the opinion that the supplementary non-financial reporting in the combined management report of Bayer Aktiengesell-schaft with the exception of the external sources of documentation or expert opinions mentioned there, in all material respects not in accordance with the GRI principles, the method papers developed by Bayer and those in Article 8 of the EU Taxonomy Regulation and the delegated acts issued for this purpose, as well as with their own in Section 1.2.1 of the combined management report contains the interpretation of the formulations and terms contained in the EU Taxonomy Regulation and the delegated acts adopted for this purpose.
-The procedures performed in a limited assurance engagement are less in extent than for a reasonable assurance engagement; consequently, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that would have been obtained had a reasonable assurance engagement been performed.
+The procedures performed in a limited assurance engagement are less in extent than for a reasonable assurance engagement; consequently, the level of assurance obtained in a limited assurance engagement been performed.
 The choice of assurance work is subject to the practitioner's professional judgment.